bigabdoul/BlazorFormManager/WALK-THROUGH.md

 - How to create domain models for the user registration component
 - How to create modular, reusable Razor Components
 - How to create a database with EntityFramework Core migrations
-- How to customize the `ApplicationUser class` and update the database
+- How to customize the `ApplicationUser class` with personal information
+- How to update the database's structure with the customization.
 - How to create an ASP.NET Core Web API endpoint for user management
 - How to configure services required to run the server.